Hyperbolic Sliced-Wasserstein via Geodesic and Horospherical Projections: Application

-\looseness=-1 In this Section, we perform several experiments which aim at comparing GHSW, HHSW, SWp and SWl.
+In this Section, we perform several experiments which aim at comparing GHSW, HHSW, SWp and SWl.
 First, we study the evolution of the different distances between wrapped normal distributions which move along geodesics.
 Then, we illustrate the ability to fit distributions on $\mathbb{L}^2$ using gradient flows.
 Finally, we use HHSW and GHSW for an image classification problem where they are used to fit a prior in the embedding space.
 We add more informations about distributions and optimization in hyperbolic spaces in Appendix \ref{appendix:hyperbolic_space}.
 Complete details of the experimental settings are reported in Appendix \ref{appendix:xps}.
+We also report in \cref{appendix:hswae} preliminary experiments on autoencoders with hierarchical latent priors.